saidvandeklundert/notes/C/README.md

 ```
 Use EXIT_SUCCESS and EXIT_FAILURE as return values for main.

+A pure function has the following two properties:
+- there are no effects other then the returned value
+- the function return value depends only on the parameters

+Express small tasks as pure functions whenever possible.
 ### memory

 C is pass by value.
 You can (sort of) do pass by reference through the use of pointers.